-The year under review has seen a pick up in the economy with the tourism sector faring much better than pre pandemic levels.
-However currency inflows could not match the demand for hard currency where the shortage persisted and the central bank had to intervene several times to contain the USDMUR volatility.
+The year under review has seen a pickup in the economy, with the tourism sector faring much better than pre pandemic levels.

-The Bank of Mauritius interventions, though in smaller lots, totaled an amount of USD 360 mio of sales to the local market.
-This helped the USDMUR rate to stabilize and even ending the year on a weaker note at 44.43 compared to 44.70 at the start of 2023.
-The BoM MERI2 index, which is based on the currency distribution of the merchandise trade and tourism earnings showed the local currency appreciated slightly at the end of the December 2023 as compared to January 2023.
+However, currency inflows could not match the demand for hard currency; the shortage persisted and the central bank had to intervene several times to contain the USD/ MUR volatility.
+The Bank of Mauritius interventions. though in smaller lots, totalled an amount of USD 360 million of sales to the local market.
+This helped the USD/MUR rate to stabilise and even end the year on a weaker note, at 44.43 compared to 44.70 at the start of 2023.

+The BoM MERI2 index, which is based on the currency distribution of the merchandise trade and tourism earnings, showed the local currency appreciated slightly at the end of December 2023, as compared to January 2023.

-On the interest rate front, the central bank maintained the key rate at the 4.50% level through out the year despite the inflationary pressure subsiding towards the end of the year.
-With the new monetary policy framework in full swing the central bank has been able to contain the MUR surplus liquidity by issuing its own securities together with the issuances of 7day bills at the key rate.
-Local banks have been able to access the open market operations at the central bank by investing surplus MUR on overnight basis.
+On the interest rate front, the central bank maintained Key Rate at the 4.50% level throughout the year, despite inflationary pressure subsiding towards the end of the year.
+With the new monetary policy framework in full swing, the central bank has been able to contain the MUR surplus liquidity by issuing its own securities, together with the issuances of 7-day bills at the key rate.
+Local banks have been able to access the open market operations at the central bank, by investing surplus MUR on overnight basis.

-The treasury department focus on the SSA strategy has been gathering momentum with new counterparties being onboarded and we foresee a pickup in our target base in the years to come.
+The treasury department's focus on the SSA strategy has been gathering momentum, with new counterparties being onboarded; we foresee a pickup in our target base in the years to come.
 Treasury has achieved a decent performance on both non-funded and interest income during 2023.